 Tjibaou Cultural Centre

-Visiting the Cultural Centre is a must-do to learn more about the Kanak culture and other cultures around the Pacific.
-We were able to learn about the Kanak culture first-hand from the tribes on the Loyalty Islands so we did not feel the need to visit the museum.
+A visit to the Cultural Centre is a must to learn more about the Kanak and the Pacific’s diverse cultures.
+However, as we had already experienced first-hand the Kanak culture during our visit to the tribes on the Loyalty Islands, we decided to skip the museum.

-We were lucky to have great weather for our entire stay so we skipped the indoor attractions.
-If you are not as fortunate as we were and need to find indoor activities, there are two other museums in the town: the city museum about the history of Noumea and New Caledonia, and the WWII museum.
+We were lucky to have splendid weather throughout our stay in Noumea.
+It allowed us to enjoy outdoor activities fully and we skipped all the indoor attractions.
+But Tjibaou Cultural Centre was first on the list.
+If you are not as fortunate and require additional indoor attractions, there are two museums in the town: the city museum, offering insights into Noumea and New Caledonia’s history, and the WWII museum.

 Hiking in Noumea